- Category

 "As a result of the enemy attack on the center of Ivano-Frankivsk, two people died," Onyshchuk stated.

-Ivano-Frankivsk Mayor Ruslan Martsinkiv clarified the tragic extent of the casualties, reporting that the victims of the strike included a member of the National Guard and his newborn daughter.
+Ivano-Frankivsk Mayor Ruslan Martsinkiv has provided a tragic update regarding the casualties from the recent attack on the city.
+According to the Mayor, the victims include a member of the National Guard and his eldest daughter.

 According to the mayor, the Russian strike appeared to target an administrative building in the city center.
 While the official buildings were the primary target, the resulting blasts caused extensive damage to both the city and regional maternity hospitals and approximately 10 residential houses nearby.